-If you’ve seen the trailer for this movie, or indeed any TV spots or posters you may have already made your mind up about Hansel and Gretel: Witch Hunters and you’d be forgiven for reserving judgement on what is essentially a classic Hollywood strategy of taking a traditional and well loved concept, in this case a Brothers Grimm fairy tale and throwing millions of dollars and A list actors at it in the hopes of creating box office gold.
+If you’ve seen the trailer for this movie, or indeed any TV spots or posters you may have already made your mind up about Hansel and Gretel: Witch Hunters and you’d be forgiven for reserving judgement on what is a text book Hollywood strategy of taking a traditional and beloved concept, in this case a Brothers Grimm fairy tale and turning it into box office gold by slinging money and star power at it like it was going out of fashion!

 While all those things may be true, in actual fact the end result isn’t half bad and the film is genuinely a lot of fun!
 This is partly down to the filmmaking team behind the film, produced by Will Ferrell and Adam Mckay’s Gary Sanchez production company which gives the film a certain amount of comedic kudos, but predominantly the film succeeds in it’s direction.
 Tommy Wirkola is the brain or should that be braaaaaain child of Norwegian horror comedy Dead Snow, about a group of Nazi zombies that terrorize a hapless bunch of tourists during their holiday.
 The film was tasteless, offensive, gory and pretty terrifying in parts, and thankfully Wirkola hasn’t had to compromise any of his warped sensibilities as he makes the potentially career damaging path from foreign language into English language.